Daze Before Christmas: Release

 The Mega Drive version of the game was only released in Australia along with Ecco Jr. and Fatal Fury 2.

 Reception

 Reviewing the Mega Drive version for the magazine Mega Zone, Matthew Hall gave the game 52/100, saying that while he found the game "cute and cuddly" with "colourful and well-rounded" graphics, the backgrounds were repetitive and the music was droning.
-He concluded that the simplistic nature of the game play limited it to appealing to younger players.
+He concluded that the simplistic nature of the gameplay limited it to appealing to younger players.
 Reviewing the same version, Hyper gave it 58/100, calling it "undoubtedly the easiest game in the history of gaming" and opined that while it had "undeniable charm", it was too simplistic for anybody but "very young kids" to enjoy.